morganharmon/bulletin-board/README.md

 1. Page should show a bulletin board with users' posts.
 2. The header should have links to a login page and a create posts page
-3. login page should allow you to sign up or sign in
+3. login page should have inputs for email and pw, a sign up button, a sign in button, and a home button
-4. create post page should allow you to enter a title, description, and contact
+4. create post page should allow you to enter a title, description, and contact, and have a submit post button and a home button
 5. current list of posts should be stored in supabase and displayed on page load

+events:
+- when you load the home page it should render the posts that have been saved to supabase
+- when you click on sign in, it should take you to a new page that allows you to input your email/pw and buttons to either sign in or sign up.
+There should be a home button as well.
+- if already signed in, the sign in button should be 'log out' instead.
+- when you click create post, if you are not signed in, it should redirect you to the sign in page.
+If you are signed in, it should take you to the create post page.
+- when you click on submit post, it should send the data from the input fields to supabase, and then return you to the home page

+order:
-first create the skeleton of page elements login/logout shouldn't depend on anything else so that can be first then create post can be done but I don't know how to send/retrieve user data from supabase yet
+first create the skeleton of page elements login/logout shouldn't depend on anything else so that can be next then create post can be done but I don't know how to send/retrieve user data from supabase yet